dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

 ## Step 4: Run a GitLab CI job

 At this point, the deployment is configured and ready for use.
 Test it by committing a new change to the source code repository, which should trigger the GitLab CI pipeline.
 Your CI pipelines should now be connected to your Dagger Engines.
+You can review the job logs either in the GitLab UI under Build->Jobs or within Dagger Cloud.

 ## Conclusion